tinkerbell/tinkerbell-docs/docs/services/tink-cli.md

 # Tink CLI

 The `tink-cli` is an utility provided by the Tinkerbell community.
-It is open source and you can find it as part of the [tinkerbell/tink](https://github.com/tinkerbell/tink) repository.
+It is open source and you can find it as part of the [tinkerbell/tink] repository.

 It is used as part of sandbox and delivered as a container or as binary.
-Checkout the [Sandbox release page](https://github.com/tinkerbell/sandbox/releases) to retrieve it in the format you need.
+Checkout the [Sandbox release page] to retrieve it in the format you need.

-The CLI uses the Go gRPC [tink/client](https://github.com/tinkerbell/tink/tree/main/client) to communicate with the [tink-server](/services/tink-server).
+The CLI uses the Go gRPC [tink/client] to communicate with the [tink-server].

 You can use the command line interface to create, delete or update workflows, hardware data and templates.
 Or to fetch and filter those resources.